 I am out to make America a better place to live for all Americans.
 Bringing down a President out of hate does not accomplish that for me.
 I’d rather use my conservatism to move this President toward common goals, if possible.
 I also recognize that a weak President weakens America and threatens our security, safety, and economic prosperity.

 The anti-Trump hate on the right is not confined solely to displaced insiders.
-However, from Bill Kristol to Jennifer Rubin, David Frum, team Bush, and across the spectrum of establishment, cafeteria conservatives, anti-Trump hate on the right is fueled, promoted, and encouraged by those attracted to their darker angels.
+However, from Bill Kristol to Jennifer Rubin, David Frum, team Bush, the phony, puppet, Evan McMullin, and across the spectrum of establishment, cafeteria conservatives, anti-Trump hate on the right is fueled, promoted, and encouraged by those attracted to their darker angels.
 Many of their criticisms of Trump are firmly planted in reality.
 Some are not.